wnfaulkner/2023-11-15-p3-fitforecast/p3-group-project/README.md

 - [ ] Include ability to create a new user profile including: username, email, password, and location
 - [ ] Include a landing page with ability to log-in via email and password
 - [ ] Include ability for user to log-out
-- [ ] Include ability for user to delete their profile
 - [ ] Include ability for user to view their profile
 - [ ] Include ability for user to edit their location
 - [ ] Include functionality that allows each user to only see their own activity